Skip to content

 Allow dynamic-group db_dynamic_group to manage vaults in compartment sauahuja

-1. Do also create KMS Vault and KMS Key in order to use it during OBDS provisioning.
-We are going to refer those variables (vaultName, keyName) in the yaml file.
+1. Create KMS Vault and KMS Keys so that you can use it during OBDS provisioning.
+We refer to those variables (vaultName, keyName) in the yaml file.

-This example uses dbcs_service_with_kms.yaml to deploy a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with:
+This example uses dbcs_service_with_kms.yaml to deploy a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with the following:

 • OCI Configmap as oci-cred